XRPLF/rippled/README.md

 The XRP Ledger is a decentralized cryptographic ledger powered by a network of peer-to-peer servers.
 The XRP Ledger uses a novel Byzantine Fault Tolerant consensus algorithm to settle and record transactions in a secure distributed database without a central operator.
 The server software that powers the XRP Ledger is called `rippled` and is available in this repository under the permissive [ISC open-source license](LICENSE).
 The XRP Ledger is the home of XRP, a digital asset designed to bridge the many different currencies in use worldwide.

-[Ripple](https://ripple.com/) stewards the development of the XRP Ledger, and advances XRP as a key contribution to the Internet of Value: a world in which money moves the way information does today.

-## What is XRP?

-XRP is the digital asset native to the XRP Ledger.
-XRP was originally created in 2012 by Arthur Britto, Jed McCaleb and David Schwartz.
+The XRP Ledger was created in 2012 with a finite supply of 100 billion units of XRP.
+Its creators gifted 80 billion XRP to a company, now called [Ripple](https://ripple.com/), to develop the XRP Ledger and its ecosystem.
 XRP is public, counterparty-less and traded on the open-market, available for anyone to access.
-100 billion units of XRP were generated in 2012 at conception.
+Ripple uses XRP as a key piece of its mission of building the Internet of Value: a world in which money moves the way information does today.

 ## Key Features